Adding a diagram

 Drag the XAML file from Windows Explorer and drop it over the EXPLORE window in Dundas BI.

-The XAML file is automatically imported into Dundas BI under the Diagrams folder in the EXPLORE window.
+The XAML file is imported into Dundas BI under the Diagrams folder in the EXPLORE window.

-Drag the newly added diagram from the Diagrams folder to the dashboard canvas.
+Drag the newly imported diagram from the Diagrams folder to the dashboard canvas.

 A diagram visualization control appears on the canvas.